-This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2020) and Working Together to Safeguard Children, and the Governance Handbook.
-It should be read alongside the Department for Education's advice, COVID-19: safeguarding in schools, colleges and other providers.
-We comply with this guidance and the procedures set out by our three local safeguarding partners.

-This policy is also based on the following legislation:
+This policy is based on the Department for Education's statutory guidance, Keeping Children Safe in Education (September 2022) and Working Together to Safeguard Children, and the Governance Handbook.
+We comply with this guidance and the procedures set out by our local safeguarding partners.
+This policy is also based on the following legislation, guidance and advice:

-- Part 3 of the schedule to the Education (Independent Trust Standards) Regulations 2014, which places a duty on academies to safeguard and promote the welfare of pupils at the school - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Multi-agency statutory guidance on female genital mutilation, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism

-- The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 and Childcare Act 2006, which set out who is disqualified from working with children - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers - What to do if you're worried a child is being abused - Guidance for safer working practice - Sexting in schools and colleges
+- Part 3 of the schedule to the Education (Independent Trust Standards) Regulations 2014, which places a duty on academies to safeguard and promote the welfare of pupils at the school - The Children Act 1989 (and 2004 amendment), which provides a framework for the care and protection of children - Section 5B(11) of the Female Genital Mutilation Act 2003, as inserted by section 74 of the Serious Crime Act 2015, which places a statutory duty on teachers to report to the police where they discover that female genital mutilation (FGM) appears to have been carried out on a girl under 18 - Multi-agency statutory guidance on female genital mutilation, which sets out responsibilities with regards to safeguarding and supporting girls affected by FGM - The Rehabilitation of Offenders Act 1974, which outlines when people with criminal convictions can work with children - Schedule 4 of the Safeguarding Vulnerable Groups Act 2006, which defines what 'regulated activity' is in relation to children - Statutory guidance on the Prevent duty, which explains schools' duties under the Counter-Terrorism and Security Act 2015 with respect to protecting people from the risk of radicalisation and extremism - The Human Rights Act 1998, which explains that being subjected to harassment, violence and/or abuse, including that of a sexual nature, may breach any or all of the rights which apply to individuals under the European Convention on Human Rights (ECHR) - The Equality Act 2010, which makes it unlawful to discriminate against people regarding particular protected characteristics (including disability, sex, sexual orientation, gender reassignment and race).
+This means our governors and headteachers should carefully consider how they are supporting their pupils with regard to these characteristics.
+The Act allows our schools to take positive action to deal with particular disadvantages affecting pupils (where we can show it's proportionate).
+This includes making reasonable adjustments for disabled pupils.
+For example, it could include taking positive action to support girls where there's evidence that they're being disproportionately subjected to sexual violence or harassment - The Public Sector Equality Duty (PSED), which explains that we must have due regard to eliminating unlawful discrimination, harassment and victimisation.
+The PSED helps us to focus on key issues of concern and how to improve pupil outcomes.
+Some pupils may be more at risk of harm from issues such as sexual violence; homophobic, biphobic or transphobic bullying; or racial discrimination - The Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 and Childcare Act 2006, which set out who is disqualified from working with children - Information sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers - What to do if you're worried a child is being abused - Guidance for safer working practice - Sharing nudes and semi-nudes